Noah’s Ark is pleased to announce we are open to the general public

 · Some pathways may be designated one-way traffic.

 · The Playground area will remain temporarily closed.

-· Hand sanitation stations are located throughout the Animal Habitat for
+· Hand sanitation stations are located throughout the Animal Habitat for your convenience.

-touchpoints and restrooms using a solution approved by the Centers for Disease Control and Prevention (CDC).
+· We are frequently cleaning and disinfecting touchpoints, Welcome Center touchpoints and restrooms using a solution approved by the Centers for Disease Control and Prevention (CDC).

 · The outdoor picnic area remains open.